MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-Settelement.md

     |**Bank Reference Date**|Specify the bank reference date.|

 5. Once relevant values are selected in the request page click on **Apply Entries** on ribbon.
-6. System auto-populates the net Payment Liability and the Total Credit availed in settlement page for the given period.
+6. System auto-populates the 'Net Payment Liability' and the 'Total Credit Availed' in settlement page for the given period.
-7. Credit utilized shall be auto populated by the system based on the priorities set out in claim set-off table.
-However, the user can edit the same.
+7. 'Credit Utilized' shall be auto populated by the system based on the priorities set out in claim set-off table.
+However, they can be edited the same.
-8. The auto population of credit utilization shall be based on the assumption that unless the credit is availed – both own credit (credit of the component itself) and cross credit (credit of other components) is utilized fully, cash payment for a particular component shall not arise.
+8. 'Credit Utilization' is auto populated when both ‘own credit’ (credit of the component itself) and cross credit (credit of other components) is utilized fully.
+It is  based on the assumption that unless the credit is availed cash payment for a particular component shall not arise.
 9. Credit cannot be utilized for payment of interest, penalty, fees and others.
 They shall always be paid in cash.
 10. Credit utilized and payment amount shall not exceed tax liability.
-11. Total credit utilized for a particular component shall not exceed total credit availed of that components plus Surplus credit of other components prioritized in claim-set off table for such component.
+11. Total credit utilized for a particular component shall not exceed total credit availed for that component plus surplus credit of other components prioritized in claim-set off table for such component.
-12. Account No. and Account Type shall be the same for all tax components.
-However, Interest Account, Fees Account, Penalty Account and Others Account can be defined differently for different tax components.
+12. 'Account No'. and 'Account Type' shall be the same for all tax components.
+However, 'Interest Account', 'Fees Account', 'Penalty Account' and 'Others Account' can be defined differently for different tax components.
 13. Credit cannot be utilized for payment of reverse charge liability.
 The entire liability is to be discharged in cash.
 Once settlement is done for any payment or refund document, the same cannot be reversed in system.
-14. Provision for dimensions are also available on settlement page.
+14. Dimensions are also available on settlement page.

 Following are few examples of accounting entries.